Frooge/RSAVigenere_cryptography/README.md

 ## Algorithms used
-### RSA keys
-* A public key and a private key will be required for the encryption and decryption of files.
-* The public key is used for encrypting a message such that it can only be read by the owner of the private key.
-As such it’s also referred to as the encryption key.
-Decrypting a message can only be done using the private key, hence it’s also called the decryption key.
-* Generating a key pair may take a long time depending on the number of bits required.
-In our case, the program uses `1024 bits`.
-The bits determine the strength of the key, the same as well can be said to the size of the message.
-* After the generation, the keys will be stored in a newly created file called `private.pen` and `public.pen`.
-You can rename the file to whatever you want.

 ### Vigenere cipher
 * Vigenere Cipher is a method of encrypting alphabetic text.
 It is a cipher based on substitution using multiple substitution alphabets.
 * A keyword is required which will be used to encrypt a text and decrypt it vice versa.
 It is a symmetric cryptography which means it is a two way process.